 “We are inspired by the challenging cases, those with technical limitations, those we can’t answer with a single explanation.”

-We, at the Skull Base & Cerebrovascular laboratory, think that knowledge of skull base anatomy is a cornerstone of surgeon skill and the inspiration source for surgical research.
+We, at the Skull Base & Cerebrovascular laboratory, believe that knowledge of skull base anatomy is a cornerstone of surgeon skill and the inspiration source for surgical research.
 Many consider manual dexterity to be the quality that makes a neurosurgeon skillful.
-Dexterity is what observers see as “great hands” in the operating room, but knowledge of anatomy guides the hands and gives the neurosurgeon the confidence to explore the surgical field and design surgical approaches to treat lesions deemed impossible to reach or highly risky.
-Mastery of anatomy is the cognitive skill that informs the neurosurgeon where to work, what to see, how to maneuver better, and what to protect.
-Comfort in the anatomical arena around the skull base translates to confidence in executing the surgical strategy designed for the patients pathology.
+Dexterity is what observers see as “great hands” in the operating room, but knowledge of anatomy guides the hands and gives the neurosurgeon the confidence to explore the surgical field and design surgical approaches to treat lesions deemed impossible to reach or quite risky.
+Mastery of anatomy is the cognitive skill that informs the neurosurgeon on where to work, what to see, how to maneuver better, and what to protect.
+Comfort in the anatomical arena around the skull base translates to confidence in executing the surgical strategy designed for the patient’s pathology.

 At the Department of Neurosurgery’s Skull Base & Cerebrovascular laboratory, we are true to the vision of UCSF “advancing health worldwide”.
 Our commitment to teaching neurosurgical anatomy and technique knows no limits.
 We deliver inspiring and engaging 3D lectures to a wide variety of health providers, including nurses, residents and attending neurosurgeons in both national and international venues.
-We open the doors of the operating room to more than 25 international observers each year, which are inspired to learn advanced techniques and improve patients care in their home countries.
+We open the doors of the operating room to more than 25 international observers each year, who are inspired to learn advanced techniques and improve patient care in their home countries.

 Minimal impact surgery is a concept that involves the use of cutting edge surgical techniques and advanced knowledge in surgical anatomy to design a unique and “best” surgical strategy for a particular patient (and lesion), and that aims to an efficient, maximally effective (e.g. extent of ressection, re-vascularization), and safe (protection of eloquent function) therapeutic impact.